oncokb/oncokb/README.md

 OncoKB front-end is built with lots of great open source JS libraries.
 AngularJS is used as framework.
 Bower is used to manage denpendencies.
 Yeoman is used to initiate project and angular-generator is used to create angular directive/service/factory etc.

 ##Install project
-1. Install npm & bower & yo (globally)
+1. Install npm & bower & yo & grunt-cli (globally)
 2. Go to web/yo folder
 3. npm install
 4. bower install